 1. Can you tell our readers about yourself and your blog?

-First of all, thanks for having me on your blog.
+Hi Vivek, first of all, thanks for having me on your blog.
 It would be a pleasure to talk to your readers out there and introduce myself.
 I am Navin Rao, blog at questioncage.com.

 I started the blog in late Nov 2016 and really enjoying the journey and came a long way from nowhere to somewhere.
 QuestionCage was basically started as a Technology blog.
-As time passes on, I learned a lot.
+As time passed on, I learned a lot.
 Now I also share some exciting topics like SEO and WordPress.
 And I was fortunate that my domain name also allowed me to do so.

 2. Describe how did you first get into blogging?

 As said, it got started in 2016 while browsing over the internet, looking for a solution.
-That landed me to a technology blog, which was maintained by a single person.
+That landed me on a technology blog, which was maintained by a single person.
 That forced me to dig about blogging more.
 I always wanted to create a platform where I could write about my learnings.

 Hold down a second, I didn’t know till that time, that one could even earn through blogging.
 What could be better than that?
 You share what you know and can even earn out of it.
 Encouraging right?